nuts-foundation/nuts-node/docs/pages/deployment/recommended-deployment.rst

   Since it binds to the shared HTTP interface by default (port ``1323``), it is recommended to :ref:`bind it to an alternative interface <production-configuration>` to securer routing.

-  *Users*: operators, SPs administrative and EHR applications.
+  *Users*: operators, SPs administrative and client applications.

   *Security*: restrict access through network separation and platform authentication.